jarplace/jarplace.github.io/docs/users.md

 # jarplace user create

-To create new user execute `jarplace repo create USER_NAME`.
+To create new user execute `jarplace user create USER_NAME`.
 Don't forget to add mandatory parameters to this command: `--repo REPOSITORY_NAME` and `--password PASSWORD`.
 Optionally you can add `--readonly` parameter that will tell JarPlace if this user should be readonly or not.

 # jarplace user modify

 For an existing user you can modify password and readonly status.
-Use `jarplace repo modify USER_NAME --repo REPOSITORY_NAME` with `--password PASSWORD` and/or `--readonly` to alter those options.
+Use `jarplace user modify USER_NAME --repo REPOSITORY_NAME` with `--password PASSWORD` and/or `--readonly` to alter those options.

 # jarplace user delete